nilearn/nilearn/doc/haxby_decoding.rst

 Launching it on real data: fit (train) and predict (test)
 ----------------------------------------------------------

-In scikit-learn, the prediction function has a very simple API:
+In scikit-learn, the prediction objects (classifiers, regression) have a very simple API:

 - a *fit* function that "learns" the parameters of the model from the data.
   Thus, we need to give some training data to *fit*.